luebking/KLItools/README.md

 simple shellsctipt that plays a file with mplayer. on second invocation it stops playback (and starts playback of new file if invoked on a different file) - usable as audio"preview" for eg. dolphin or other FMs

+zsh
+---
+zsh completions - they're probably crap, but i didn't find anything else on the interwebs in all the years
+* qdbus
+* kcmshell4